HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 in `H5private.h`.
 We do not export these values, so public API calls just note that `herr_t` values will be negative on failure and non-negative on success.

-Most of the error handling is peformed using macros.
+Most of the error handling is performed using macros.
 The only extra setup you will have to do is:

 1. Create a variable named `ret_value` with the same type